- As low as $192/Night

 About the Area

-Myrtle Beach is home to this condo.
+Located in Myrtle Beach, this condo is on the beach.
 Barefoot Landing and Broadway at the Beach are worth checking out if shopping is on the agenda, while those wishing to experience the area's natural beauty can explore Myrtle Beach Beaches and North Myrtle Beach Beaches.
-SkyWheel Myrtle Beach and Ripley's Aquarium are not to be missed.
+Ripley's Aquarium and SkyWheel Myrtle Beach are not to be missed.
 With surfing/body boarding, fishing, and swimming nearby, you'll find plenty of adventures in the water.

 Special Instructions